Authentication

 admin: secret # user 'admin', password 'secret'

-Nette will automatically create a service in the DI container.
+Nette automatically creates a service for this authenticator in the DI container.

 Sign-In Form

-- display a login form (asking for username and password)
+- display a login form (with username and password fields)

 - authenticate the user when the form is submitted

-Let's start with the login form.
-You already know how forms work in a presenter.
-Create the SignPresenter
+We'll start with the login form.
+We already know how forms work in presenters.
+Let's create the SignPresenter

 and